Luisgarchi/ChessBread/aaDocumentation/UC01-Register.md

 - **Frequency:**
     - Every time a new user tries to register

+- **Related UC:**
+    - UC_02
+    - UC_03

 - **Comment:**
-    - Luis: How do send the client the correct information for form validation?
+    - *Luis*: How do send the client the correct information for form validation?
 Should we send this in the response body of the **/register get** request?
 I.e. how do we let the user know the min/max number of characters for each forms, how do we tell them that a username/email is already taken?
+    - *Luis*: Should the user be redirect to a register page or should a form/alert pop up on the same directory the user is at?
+I.e. client vs server?.
+If client then we only need post routes.